 Bonnie Honig, Nancy Duke Lewis Professor of Modern Culture and Media and Political Science, Interim Director of the Pembroke Center for Teaching and Research on Women

-The three Flexner Lectures will take place on Monday evenings at 7:30 p.m. in College Hall at Bryn Mawr College.
+The three Flexner Lectures will take place on Monday evenings at 7:30 p.m. in Old Library at Bryn Mawr College.

 - Oct.
 30: Inoperativity: Relaxation as Refusal — Bacchaes, with Agamben, Deleuze and Guattari